ablab/TandemTools/README.md

 **TandemQUAST** is a tool for evaluating and improving assemblies of extra-long tandem repeats (ETR).
 **TandemMapper** is a tool for mapping long error-prone reads to ETRs.

 Note: tandemQUAST and tandemMapper are designed specifically for ETR (range in length from hundreds of thousands to millions of nucleotides).
-It is strongly not recommended to run tandemQUAST or tandemMapper on shorter ETRs.
+It is strongly not recommended to run tandemQUAST or tandemMapper on shorter TRs.

 ## Installation